geometrhythm/geometrhythm-legacy/README.md

 Having an account is not necessary to get started with Geometrhythm: the splash page is ready to go with a rhythm to play, and an interactive, animated tool you can use to play around with it.
 This bit is of paramount importance to have working first.

+The good news is that I almost have this done already - been hacking away at it for the last week during breaks, before lectures, and whenever I've finished the evening's work with time to spare.
+I'll have it up here ASAP.
+In the meantime, please enjoy what my Asteroids project became: http://rainbowbbles.com.s3-website-us-west-1.amazonaws.com/
+I own the domain rainbowbbles.com but whatever I did to redirect AWS apparently did not work...

 [Details][phase-one]

 ### Phase 2: Accounts & Show (~2 days)

 When the current rhythm already exists in the database, a teasingly small amount of info about it is displayed out to the side.
 When the rhythm hasn't been "discovered" yet, it is possible to claim it.
 This is the hook that will make users want to join.
-I'll need to have a working way to sign up/in and reach the show page for a rhythm, probably from a dropdown from a navbar up top - no separate page necessary.
+I'll need to have a working way to sign up/in and reach the show page for a rhythm, probably from a dropdown from a navbar up top or modal form - no separate page necessary.

 For now, the show page won't be significantly different than the splash page.
 The rhythm will be playable but not interactive like the splash page.
 It will show its name, creator, likers, comments, and play count.
 You will be able to like the rhythm, tag it, or comment on it.
 This is a vertical slice; navigation will still be manual from the URL bar until...